Sukhoi Su-30MKI: Origins and acquisition

 The Su-30MKI was designed by Russia's Sukhoi Corporation beginning in 1995 and built under licence by India's Hindustan Aeronautics Limited (HAL).
-The Su-30MKI is derived from the Sukhoi Su-27 and has a fusion of technology from the Su-37 demonstrator and Su-30 program, being more advanced than the baseline Su-30.
-Russia's Defence Ministry was impressed with the type's performance envelope and ordered 30 Su-30SMs, a localised Su-30MKI, for the Russian Air Force.
-It features state of the art avionics developed by Russia, India and Israel for display, navigation, targeting and electronic warfare; France and South Africa provided other avionics.
+The Su-30MKI is derived from the Sukhoi Su-27 and combines technology from the Su-37 demonstrator and Su-30 program, being more advanced than the baseline Su-30.
+Russia's Defence Ministry was impressed with the type's performance envelope and ordered 30 Su-30SMs and a localised Su-30MKI, for the Russian Air Force.
+It features state-of-the-art avionics developed by Russia, India and Israel for display, navigation, targeting and electronic warfare; France and South Africa provided other avionics.
+The Su-30MK variants were equipped with a N001 ‘Myech’ radar and armed with the R-27 and later the R-77 missile systems.

 After two years of evaluation and negotiations, on 30 November 1996, India signed a US$1.462 billion deal with Sukhoi for 50 Russian-produced Su-30MKIs in five batches.
-The first batch were eight Su-30Ks, the basic export version of Su-30 (designated Su-30MKI-I by India).
-The second batch of 10 were also Su-30Ks, but equipped with French and Israeli avionics (designated Su-30MKI-I by India).
+The first batch was eight Su-30Ks, the basic export version of Su-30 (designated Su-30MKI-I by India).
+The second batch of 10 was also Su-30Ks, but equipped with French and Israeli avionics (designated Su-30MKI-I by India).
 The third batch were to be 10 Su-30MKIs featuring canard foreplanes.
 The fourth batch of 12 Su-30MKIs and fifth batch of 10 Su-30MKIs were to have the AL-31FP turbofans.
 The Su-30Ks were upgraded to Su-30MKI configuration by HAL later on.
+The 18 Su-30Ks were returned to Russia in 2007 for a similar number of Su-30MKIs.
+Following refurbishment in Belarus, 12 of them were sold to Angola in 2017 and 2019 and the remaining six to Ethiopia in 2024, despite requests to maintain the platforms as testbed aircraft.